Wind-WindKids/winding/samples/sophieandwind/frost.md

 --
-relationship_work: spread, landscape-oriented
+relationships_work: spread, landscape-oriented
 --
 @left: page, text, portrait-oriented
-She was not sure what came over her.
+Sophie wasn’t sure what had come over her.

-That night, she took out her journal.
+That night, she took out her journal —
-Sophie had an idea that she should work
+she was taught that she should work on
-on relationships and ask for help and support.
+relationships and ask for help and support.

 She wrote:
 “Today we went flying and I almost died.